At Cappagh Kids we treat patients with orthopaedic and musculoskeletal conditions.

 Accommodation for Parents

-We request that one parent remains with a child at all times.
+One parent must remains with a child at all times.
 As space is limited, we can only accommodate one parent and a charge of €15 per night applies for adult accommodation.
 Please notify the Ward Manager if you intend to stay at the Hospital.

 Meals are available from the Restaurant, at an additional cost.
 Orders for evening meals can be placed at the Restaurant Monday to Friday before 3 pm.
 Meals can be eaten in the Vending room before 5 pm, or in the patient’s room thereafter.
 Weekend meals must be ordered and paid for by 11 am on Saturday.